07 Apr 10 Things to do in Aberfeldy

 The clocks have changed, the weather is (mostly) trending warmer, and things are beginning to open back up after winter, which means it’s the perfect time to start planning your holidays.
 If you’re looking for a destination that combines outdoor activities, beautiful scenery, and a warm local welcome, then what better place to visit than our little highland town on the banks of the river Tay.

 Over the past few years, Aberfeldy has become a popular destination for those seeking something different in their holidays—of course there are plenty of hill walks and hikes to be had, but what about afterwards?
 What should you do on your visit to Aberfeldy?
 At Glen Lyon, we’ve been roasting coffee here for ten years, so let us give you the inside scoop from our decade-long experience in one of Scotland’s most beautiful towns.

 - Grab a coffee at Glen Lyon

-Our cafe is open Thursday, Friday, and Saturday to get your trip started with a flat white—made with our best-selling Red Stag espresso blend—or step things up with a pourover brew of your favourite coffee.
+Our cafe is open Monday to Friday 9am – 4pm to get your trip started with a flat white—made with our best-selling Red Stag espresso blend—or step things up with a pourover brew of your favourite coffee.
 Enjoy our sunny deck while you plan the rest of your visit, and don’t forget to pick up a bag of beans to take home with you.

 - Play on the Tay